PeterM-AteaSE/nutanix-k8s-ai-demo/PRESENTATION-CHEAT-SHEET.md

 "With MIG partitioning on your 2x A30 GPUs, you can run 6-8 isolated AI workloads, improve utilization from 30% to 80%+, and reduce per-workload costs by 60-70%."

 **Call to Action**:
-"Let's schedule a POC to enable MIG on one of your nodes and see the utilization improvement firsthand."
+"Schedule a POC to enable MIG on one of your nodes and measure the utilization improvement."

 **Leave Behind**:
-"I'll send you the full deployment manifests, monitoring setup, and this guide.
+"Full deployment manifests, monitoring setup, and this guide are available in the repo.
 Everything is production-ready."

 ---